Solving Trigonometry the programmer way

 Looking at the problem again.

 Data at the ABP triangle should be self-completed, given that we already know the values of every angle of the triangle.
-In theory, every unknown parameter should be derivable from what we already knew.

 The only possibility that made me unable to find the length of AP, from the available information alone, is because I lack some crucial knowledge.